-- Leslie Roste suggested that "readily accessible" means that every employee or contractor has to be able to access the SDS Booklet at all times.
+- Outline that "readily accessible" means that every employee or contractor has to be able to access the SDS Booklet at all times.
 An Internet version will no longer be accessible during power outages or during a fire where a fire fighter would need the SDS to be readily accessible.
-The best practice is to have the booklet printed in a binder that is readily accessible in a location that everyone has access to. - Ms. Sims suggested adding the shelf life date to the SDS.
+The best practice is to have the booklet printed in a binder that is readily accessible in a location that everyone has access to. - Add the shelf life date to the SDS.